-Prerequisite: Completion with a C or better in: ESL 215 or ESL 515.
+Prerequisite: Satisfactory completion of: ESL 215 or ESL 515.
 Or by placement exam.

 Language development for beginning, limited English speakers.
 Concentration on all language skills: reading, writing, listening, speaking, and grammar.
 This is the second course in a series of six.
 Prepares students for ESL 235/535 and other level three ESL courses.